derrickmo/machine_learning_tutorials/README.md

-# Machine Learning & Deep Learning — From Scratch to Production
+# Machine Learning & Deep Learning — From Scratch to Production [In Development]

 **20 modules · 200 hands-on notebooks · Every algorithm built from first principles**